Felipe Calderón

-His father, Luis Calderón Vega, was one of the founders of the PAN and one of its most prominent members; Felipe joined the party in the 1980s.
-Prior to his presidency, he received two master's degrees and worked within the PAN when it was an opposition party during the PRI regime.
-Calderón served as National President of the party, Federal Deputy, and Secretary of Energy in Vicente Fox's cabinet.
-He served in the cabinet of the previous administration until he resigned to run for the presidency and secured his party's nomination.
-In the 2006 presidential election, he ran as the PAN candidate.
-After a heated campaign and a controversial electoral process, the Federal Electoral Institute's official results gave Calderón a tiny lead (0.6% of total votes) above PRD candidate Andrés Manuel López Obrador.
+Calderón held positions as National President of the PAN, Federal Deputy, and Secretary of Energy in Vicente Fox's administration.
+He served in the previous administration's cabinet before resigning to run for president and receiving his party's candidacy.
+In the 2006 presidential election, he was the PAN candidate.
+After a contentious campaign and a controversial electoral procedure, the Federal Electoral Institute's official results gave Calderón the lead (0.6% of total votes). above PRD candidate Andrés Manuel López Obrador.
 While López Obrador and the PRD disputed the results and called for a complete recount of the votes, Calderón's victory was confirmed months later by the Federal Electoral Tribunal.